lawrennd/qig-code/README.md

 The information conservation principle is the only rule, but it leads to a set of `effective physics rules' where the *information topography*, as represented by the Fisher information geometry, is one of the primary components in the emergent physics of the game.

 By founding the game on the principles of information, the hope is that the realtionship between the effective physics and more complex emergent phenomena in the game can be interrelated through the common language of information that *The Atomic Human* also builds on.

+## Research Status and Limitations

+The framework operates at the intersection of established mathematical results some conjectured theoretical development.
+The core mathematical foundations rest on well-established information theory, quantum mechanics, and differential geometry.
+The speculation centres on whether complex physics can emergence from information conservation framework.

+The framework provides a systematic approach for investigating these foundational questions and clarifying which aspects can be rigorously derived versus which require additional theoretical development.

 ## Details of The Information Game